marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 * **XgBoost** — XgBoost is one of the most popular models in machine learning.
 It is also the most powerful implementation of gradient boosting.
 One of the major advantages of Xgboost besides having high performance and fast execution speed is that you can keep the interpretation of the original problem.
 We were unable to do a K-fold cross-validation with our limited computational power.

-You can also read a [Warren Report](report.pdf) which summarizes the implementation as well as the methodology of the whole project.
+You can also read the [Report](report.pdf), which summarizes the implementation as well as the methodology of the whole project.

 Even though we are running an Artifical Neural Network with thousands of features, it is not necessary to run the algorithm on a GPU.
 This is due to the binary nature of the each of the features, which represent whether a word is present or not.
 Using a GPU to run the Neural Network would, of course, speed things up, but it is not necessary.
 Instructions to set up the GPU are written below